These attacks were caused by infected computer networks programmed to attack other installations, also commonly known as “botnets”.

 - Ma.tt

-Hopefully, the above post has given you a better understanding of problems that can affect your website and how WordPress can help you get better results online.
-To learn more about using WordPress for a business website or blog please click on links to visit other posts published on this site or subscribe to receive updates and notifications when new articles or tutorials are published.
+Hopefully, now you have a better understanding of problems that can affect your web site and how WordPress can help you get better results online.
+To learn more about the security benefits of using WordPress please see other articles we have published on this site or subscribe to receive updates and notifications whenever new articles or tutorials are published.